Olive San Louie Anderson: Biography

 Born on September 30, 1852, in Lexington, Ohio, she was the daughter of Alice Cook and Dr. Hugh P. Anderson, who died when she was young.
-Alice Cook being a descendant of Francis Cooke from the Mayflower.
 The family spent some time on the Iowa frontier, returning eventually to Mansfield, Ohio where she graduated from high school in 1869.
 After a short time teaching in public schools, she prepared for entry to the University of Michigan, passing her entrance examinations in 1871.

-Anderson did well at Michigan, and was the only woman honored with an "appointment", as it was then called, to speak at commencement.
+Anderson did well at Michigan and graduated in 1875.
+She was the only woman honored with an "appointment", as it was then called, to speak at commencement.
 She planned a career in medicine but instead became a teacher.
 After living for a while in San Francisco she took a post teaching Greek and Latin at a college in Santa Barbara.
 While there, she wrote short sketches for eastern newspapers about the "quaint" Spanish lifestyle of the area.
 It was at this time that she wrote her autobiographical novel An American Girl.
-The book was published, titled, in full, An American Girl, and Her Four Years in a Boys’ College, in 1878 under the pen name "SOLA", an anagram of her initials.
+The book was published, titled, in full, An American Girl, and Her Four Years in a Boys' College, in 1878 under the pen name "SOLA", an anagram of her initials.
 The book was published by D. Appleton and Company, a prestigious New York City publisher.

 When the college at which she was teaching closed, she taught in various private schools until, in May 1882, she became a partner in a private school in San Rafael.
 She later served as this school's principal.

 Death

-In June 1886, aged 33, Anderson spent a month with an "Artistic League" on San Francisco Bay, partly on a boat and partly on shore.
-She was collecting materials for a book about California and preparing for foreign travel and study.
-Planning a series of panel sketches for which she was writing the literary material, her party went up the Sacramento River on a yacht called the Ariel.
-On June 5, the excursion's last morning, Anderson left the yacht with five members of the party to take a swim in the river.
-Seized with cramps, she sank before anyone could save her.

-Anderson's body was sent to Mansfield, Ohio, where it was buried by her father's side.
-A friend, Elizabeth C. Curtis, collected some of her last writings, which Anderson would probably never have published, and printed 500 copies entitled Stories and Sketches in remembrance of her.
-An American Girl was thus Anderson's only novel.
+In June 1886, at age 33, Anderson spent a month with an "Artistic League" on San Francisco Bay, sometimes staying aboard a boat and sometimes on shore.
+During this time she was gathering material for a book about California and preparing to study abroad.
+Her group traveled up the Sacramento River aboard the yacht Ariel.
+On the morning of June 5, the last day of the trip, Anderson and five others left the yacht to swim in the river.
+She suffered severe cramps and drowned before the others could rescue her.
+Her family sent her body to Mansfield, Ohio, where they buried her beside her father.
+Her friend Elizabeth C. Curtis collected some of Anderson's final writings and printed 500 copies as Stories and Sketches in her memory.